Skip to Content

 God save the King!

-It's desirable that Mr. Hanson hand in his resignation.
+It is desirable that Mr Hanson hand in his resignation.

-In such sentences the present subjunctive can be replaced with should + infinitive:
+In such sentences, the present subjunctive can be replaced with the less formal should + infinitive:

 It is vital that everybody should get there before the examination begins.

-Geoffrey insisted that I try the new Opel.
+Mike insisted that I try his new muffin recipe.

 I suggest that your cousin apply at once.

-Again, the present subjunctive can be replaced with should + infinitive:
+Again, the present subjunctive can be replaced with should + infinitive in less formal styles:

 I suggest that your cousin should apply at once.